What is Funding Liquidity Risk?

 Additional ratios such as the interest coverage ratio, debt to gross cash flows, quick ratio, etc. should be used to provide a better picture of a company’s funding liquidity risk.

-Mitigants to Funding Liquidity Risk
+Mitigants to Risk

 To mitigate funding liquidity risk, a company should assess its liquidity position.
 For example, a company could assess the: